Things to Do

 OC Weekly's Calendar, The Register's Calendar, The LA Times Guide

 Read a blog about our fair city and environs.
-The Orange Juice Blog but remember to take everything you read with a grain of salt as it's opinions and conjecture with only a little objectivity.
+The Orange Juice Blog but remember to take everything you read with a grain of salt as it's full of hot air and a major agenda.
 They also have a (slightly) less political blog, New Santa Ana.
 That said, there's often local news and event coverage posted that is not available elsewhere.
-Others: Liberal OC and Red County and Santiago Street Lofts
+Others: Liberal OC and Red County.

 There are always fine art events and performances going on at Santa Ana College.
-Here's the Spring 2008 Calendar.
+Here's the Calendar.

 Don't forget that the largest planetarium in Orange County is right next door.
-The Tessman Planetarium on campus has interesting shows open to the public for only $3.00.
-The schedule isn't published but is available by phone 714 564-6356 Tuesday and Thursday between 10 & 1 or leave a message and they'll call you back.
+The Tessman Planetarium on campus has interesting shows open to the public for only $7.
+The schedule is online.
+The planetarium will be closed for several months for remodelling and should reopen in late Fall 2014.
+Phone 714 564-6356 for more information.

 Want to have your event posted here?
 Have you been to a fun event you'd like to share with your neighbors?
 Send the information, links and dates to webmaster@washington-square.org to get the word out.
 Of course we reserve the right to choose what's appropriate for this site.